biswajit150803/GoLocal/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Shardeum: The deployment platform used for hosting the ecommerce website.
 - web3.js: A JavaScript library for interacting with Ethereum and smart contracts.
--Solidity:Used for writing smart contracts
+- Solidity:Used for writing smart contracts
 - Metamask: A cryptocurrency wallet and gateway for interacting with the Ethereum network.

 ## Installation